akauppi/GroundLevel-firebase-es/README.md

    </details>

    <details style="margin-left: 2em;"><summary><b>Linux</b></summary>
-   *The repo is not tested as extensively on Linux, as on Mac and Windows.
+   *The repo is not tested regularly on Linux, as it is on Mac and Windows 10+WSL2.
 Having said that, it should work (= will be made to work ;).*

    You can either:

    - Use [Docker Desktop for Linux](https://docs.docker.com/desktop/linux/install/) which brings a similar developer experience as that on Mac/Windows.
-   - Use Docker Compose v2 from the command line.
-You'll need to install it; see [Install Docker Compose](https://docs.docker.com/compose/install/#install-compose-on-linux-systems) > `Linux`
+   - Use Docker CLI with the Docker Compose plugin; see [Install Docker Compose](https://docs.docker.com/compose/install)
    </details>

 - **A capable IDE**